aa-hack4good/coding-template/README.md

 Project Organization
 ------------

-This project organisation is [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) template.
+This project organisation is based on [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
 It assumes python as the implementation language but same directory structure can also be used for any R implementation.

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train`